wenqian-xing/wenqian-xing.github.io/_pages/teaching.md

 - IEOR 4407 Game Theoretical Models (Fall 2022)

 At UM-SJTU Joint Institute, I have been a teaching assistant for:
-- VG 441 Supply Chain Management (Summer 2020)
+- VG 441 Optimization Methods in Supply Chain (Summer 2020)